 About The Name

 Paint Branch is a 14- mile stream that brings water from small streams and tributaries throughout the region, flowing south through our campus on its way to the Anacostia River.
 Many of us pass it by car, bicycle, or on foot each day on our way to and from work.
-Like the Paint Branch, we anticipate that this new lectureship will serve as a confluence that draws together the many taleneted and active researchers, faculty, and students in Applied Physics in our communiy, and will remind us of our common goals and principles.Lecture Archive
+Like the Paint Branch, we anticipate that this new lectureship will serve as a confluence that draws together the many talented and active researchers, faculty, and students in applied physics in our communiy and will remind us of our common goals and principles.Lecture Archive